 Wells & Walsingham Light Railway has two primary stations, Wells Station and Walsingham Station.
 There are three request stops at The Midden Halt (serving a CL caravan and motohome park), Warham and Wighton Halt.

 The Wells terminus is located on the A149 coast road, approximately ½ mile (0.80 km) south of the original Wells railway station.
-There’s a large car park with free parking.
+There’s a large car park with parking (charges apply).

-The restored station signal box – a redundant signal box relocated from Swainsthorpe to Wells – houses the Signal Box Café, a small shop and a waiting room on the ground floor, with an office and staff rooms above.
+The restored station signal box – a redundant signal box relocated from Swainsthorpe to Wells – houses the Signal Box Café, a small shop and a waiting room on the ground floor.

 The Walsingham terminus is located on the Egmere Road, opposite Sandy Lane, approximately 250m (800ft) from Little Walsingham village centre.